 The Company had no Employee Option Plan in place during the financial year.
 The Directors and key management personnel have been issued with 31 million options exercisable at \$0.025 on or before 31 July 2017.
+On 16 August 2017 the Company announced that 35 million options lapsed unexercised on 31 July 2017 which included the 31 million options issued to Directors and key management personnel.
 No other incentives to Directors or Key Management Personnel as part of their remuneration.
 No Key Management Personnel remuneration was linked to the Company's performance.